Two TSA agents who reportedly thwarted a passenger kidnapping in Miami recently are being hailed as heroes by the mainstream media.

 “When she came closer I realized she was black and blue on both sides of her face, her forehead,” one of the screeners told a TV station (see video, above).
 “I noticed her shoulder looked like she had a big rug burn.”

 The TSA agents pulled the passengers out of line and reported them to law enforcement authorities.
 As it turns out, they’d stumbled into something of a love triangle.
-The woman, men, and two other female passengers were on vacation in Miami and one of the women accused the passenger of sleeping with her boyfriend.
+The woman, men, and two other female passengers were on vacation in Miami.
+One of the women accused the passenger of sleeping with her boyfriend.

 The passenger reportedly was beaten, forced to withdraw money from an ATM and threatened.